 - Attach the #RLV/~ACS ArtCore folder you receive.

-Or, instead of just attaching the ArtCore yourself, you can get more of an immersive experience by using the Conversion Chamber to be converted from a living person into a piece of artwork, or the Factory to be built from scratch as one.
-(Further instructions on these will be coming soon.)
+Instead of just attaching the ArtCore yourself, you can get more of an immersive experience by using the Conversion Chamber to be converted from a living person into a piece of artwork.

 Whichever way you attach the ArtCore, once it is attached, you are immobile and helpless.
 Icons over your head can allow others to change your clothing, pose you, carry you around, and sit you on things, and you won’t be able to do anything about it.
 If ACS staff find you, we’ll probably move you to the Display area.
 Don’t count on us deciding to let you move – we might not!

 Technically at this point you still have a lot of control (though we recommend roleplaying as if you don’t).
-If you want to give up more control for real, click the “Help” button on your ArtCore Hud, then choose “Restrictions.”
+If you want to give up more control for real after you buy and install a License, click the “Help” button on your ArtCore Hud, then choose “Restrictions.”
 For more information about this, see Being an Artwork Avatar.

 Preparing #RLV folders, or, Looking like an object of art

 ACS does not currently sell products that make you look like a mannequin, statue, doll, or whatever else, but other vendors offer a variety of possibilities.
 Look on the Marketplace and elsewhere in world.
 (We would like to be able to sell such products, but we lack the necessary skills to create them.
 If you make products like this and would like to sell them through ACS, talk to JulieDoll.)